lazybuttrying/note/exam/TOEFL/reading.md

 # 1. Tips

+1. Focus on 'What and Which ==opinion/thought== about ==sth== does writer deliever?'
+	1. Find 'topic sentence' on each paragraphs
+ 	2. Find 'Main Keyword' of the sentence in (Summary, Insertion)

-1. Flow to read
+3. Flow to read
 	1. Read title only
 	2. Read Questions
 	3. Scanning the body to solve each question
 		1. Also grabs the main flow of the content for the question of summary & category chart

-2. 7 paragraphs
+4. 7 paragraphs
 - basic?
 	- Intro 1 -> Point 1: 2&3
 - history topic